 Typically, a small segment of your customer base drives the most sales.
 The most loyal customers keep coming back because your product or service fulfills their needs.
 But good customers expect to be rewarded.
 You can use relationship marketing to reward them.

 Rewarding loyal customers makes them feel important and reinforces that deciding to do business with you was wise.
 As for how to reward them, that depends on your company.
 However, some common approaches include:

 - Granting access to products and services before the rest of your customer base

 - Providing added value, often advanced information about how to take advantage of your products

 When it comes to rewards, look for ways to add value that goes beyond transactional benefits.
-This can often stimulate and interaction with the brand.
+This can often stimulate interaction with the brand.
 For example, an email inviting them to “Read more…” stimulates two interactions.
-They click the link and they spend time reading your content.
+They click the link, and they spend time reading your content.

 5. Invest In Relationships That Are at Risk

 Sometimes, your best customers will want to take a break or decide to move on from your business altogether.
 Usually, that happens because you didn’t invest enough time or effort into relationship marketing.
 In other words, customers didn’t feel appreciated enough.

 If you see that some of your best customers aren’t engaging with your content or making purchases, it’s a good idea to reach out to them and try to rekindle the relationship.
 Some ways to do that include: